DariaMordvinov/Sorting-Algorithms/README.md

-# Merge sort

-Python implementation of the classic sorting algorithm.# Sorting-Algorithms
 # Sorting-Algorithms

-# Sorting-Algorithms
-# Sorting-Algorithms
+Python implementations of some of the most popular soring algorithms.